 Present Value Savings.
 "Present value savings" is the historical benchmark requirement for advance refunding transactions in New York State: it is a time-value analysis of the stream of debt service payments due on the outstanding bonds in comparison to the proposed advance refunding bonds.
-The main governing provision of law, LFL Section 90.10, requires that there be present value savings for an advance refunding transaction to receive the legally requisite approval of the Office of the State Comptroller.
+The main governing provision of law, LFL Section 90.10, requires that there be present value savings for an advance refunding transaction to receive the legally-requisite approval of the Office of the State Comptroller.
 Such transactions are generally not done unless the present value savings in dollars equal or exceed 3% of the outstanding principal amount of bonds to be refunded (although this 3% threshold is not a legal requirement).
 Thus, although a refunding bond may be larger in size than the remaining outstanding, refunded debt, the transaction must, nevertheless, make financial sense to proceed.

-In addition, in order to receive the requisite approval of the State Comptroller, there are certain additional requirements:
+In addition, in order to receive the requisite approval of the State Comptroller, there are certain additional requirements.

 Costs of Issuance of Refunding Bonds.
 The State Comptroller also must approve the full terms and conditions of the refunding transaction.
 What does this mean?
 It means that all of the fees and expenses of the transaction are subject to State Comptroller review prior to closing an advance refunding transaction.
-Section 90.10 of the Local Finance Law provides for the inclusion of costs of issuance in the sizing of the refunding bond issue (then automatically takes such bond-paid costs into account in any calculation of the present value savings of the transaction).
-A municipality may also pay such costs with available cash if it prefers.

 Section 90.10 of the LFL provides for the inclusion of such costs of issuance in the sizing of the refunding bond issue (thus automatically taking such bond-paid costs into account in any calculation of the present value savings of the transaction).
 Advance refunding transactions are the most complicated general obligation bond issues which a local governmental unit could undertake.
 There are more parties to the transaction, more documentation and more governmental oversight and approval than a "plain vanilla" capital project borrowing.
 As a result, advance refundings are more costly to complete.
 These costs should be taken into account in determining whether to proceed with such transactions.
 Consultation with a financial advisor is recommended on this point.